alarimer/extrusion-operator-calculator/README.md

 ### Weatherstrip Time
 - Input the `Puller Speed`, and the `Spool Length`.
-- Outputs the `Time` in hours and minutes.
+- Outputs the `Spool Time` in hours and minutes.

 ### Weight Percentage and Adjustment (TODO)
 #### Weight Calculation